jonas703/RockPaperScissors-1/README.md

 Model used is still in runs/detect/rps_yolo11/weights/best.pt as filepath

 AISE3350 Final Project Report.pdf contains a full written report that was used as the basis for the jupyter notebook

+Project Demo is a short video demonstration on the live camera usage